-The Compensation Committee designs a compensation program for each director and executive officer in accordance with the above basic policy and determines the contents of compensation for each director and executive officer for the current fiscal year after appropriate deliberation as described below.
+The Compensation Committee designs the compensation program for each director and executive officer in accordance with the above basic policy.
+The Compensation Committee determines the contents of compensation for each director and executive officer for the current fiscal year after appropriate deliberations.
 The Compensation Committee has determined that these contents are in line with the policy for determining the contents of compensation set forth by the committee.